 Figure 13.
-IZA time series of daily SWD, DIR, DIF, UV-A and UV-B measurements, and instantaneous LWD data series (11 UTC,) for the period 2009-2017.
+IZA time series of daily SWD, DIR, DIF, UV-A and UV-B measurements, and instantaneous LWD data series (11:00 UTC) for the period 2009-2017.

-pyranometer (PYR) being replaced in 1992 by different instruments (Kipp & Zonen: CM-5, CM-11 and CM-21) (García et al., 2017).

-- Derived products: From DIR measurements and following the methodology developed by Ellis and Pueschel (1971) the apparent transmission is automatically calculated for the purposes of monitoring clear-sky solar transmission (Figure 14). - 5 where I{dir} is DIR, I{TOA} is the top of the atmosphere (TOA) irradiance, m_a is absolute air mass and h is solar elevation angle.
+- Long-term series: Daily values of SWD, DIR, DIF, UV-A and UV-B measurements and instantaneous (11:00 UTC) values of LWD are correspondingly updated on the web (Fig. 13).
+SWD measurements started in 1977 with a bimetallic pyranometer (PYR) being replaced in 1992 by different instruments (Kipp & Zonen: CM-5, CM-11 and CM-21) (García et al., 2017). - Derived products: From DIR measurements and following the methodology developed by Ellis and Pueschel (1971), the apparent transmission is automatically calculated for the purposes of monitoring clear-sky solar transmission (Fig. 14).
+This apparent transmission is defined as the ratio of the output from a normal-incidence pyrheliometer for a specific pair of SZA corresponding to integer air masses on the morning of a given day:

-$$\tau = (I{dir}/I{TOA} sinh)^{1/m_a} \tag{1}$$
+$$\tau = (I{\rm dir}/I{\rm TOA} \times \sin h)^{1/m{\rm a}},\tag{1}$$ where I{dir} is DIR, I{TOA} is the top of the atmosphere (TOA) irradiance, m_a is absolute air mass and h is solar elevation angle.